mkhan-trustly/work-order-mngmnt/README.md

 #####  Event Store
 A repository for events, which represent the changes that occurred in aggregates over time.

+### Command Bus
+The Command Bus is the infrastructure component responsible for routing commands to their respective command handlers.
+It is the backbone of the command dispatching mechanism.
+It ensures that commands are delivered to the correct aggregate or command handler.

+### Command Gateway
+The Command Gateway is a higher-level abstraction that simplifies the process of sending commands.
+It provides a user-friendly interface (like send()) to interact with the Command Bus.
+When you call commandGateway.send(command), the Command Gateway delegates the command to the Command Bus for further processing.

 ##### Aggregate in Axon
 * Is the entry point for changes to an entity’s state.